-2:1 V ho was targeted by this behaviour?

-Selec et one or more of the following:

-□ I ndividual to individual 1:1

-☐ G roup to group

-2.2 lr what way did the bullying behaviour present?

-Selec et one or more of the following:

-prope Physical (includes for example, jostling, physical intimidation, interfering with personal erty, punching/kicking

-Any other physical contact which may include use of weapons)

-Verbal (includes name calling, insults, jokes, threats, spreading rumours)

-Indirect (includes omission, isolation, refusal to work with/talk to/play with/help others)

-Electronic (through technology such as mobile phones and internet)

-Written

-Other Acts

-Please specify:
+2:1 Who was targeted by this behaviour?
+Select one or more of the following: ☐ Individual to individual 1:1 ☐ Individual to group ☐ Group to individual ☐ Group to group 2.2 In what way did the bullying behaviour present?
+Select one or more of the following: Physical (includes for example, jostling, physical intimidation, interfering with personal property, punching/kicking Any other physical contact which may include use of weapons) ☐ Verbal (includes name calling, insults, jokes, threats, spreading rumours) Indirect (includes omission, isolation, refusal to work with/talk to/play with/help others) ☐ Electronic (through technology such as mobile phones and internet) ☐ Written ☐ Other Acts Please specify:

-Motivation (underlying themes): this is not a definitive list et one or more of the following:
+2.3 Motivation (underlying themes): this is not a definitive list

+Sele ect one or more of the following:

 Age

 Appearance

 Cultural

 Religion

 Political Affiliation

 Community background

 Gender Identity

 Sexual Orientation

 Family Circumstance (pregnancy, marital status, young carer status)

 Looked After Status (LAC)

 Peer Relationship Breakdown

 Disability (related to perceived or actual disability)

 Ability

 Pregnancy

 Race

 Not known

 Other